IrekRomaniuk/snap-plugin-collector-pingscan/README.md

 # snap-plugin-collector-pingscan
-This plugin counts IP addresses of responding hosts
+This plugin counts IP addresses of responding hosts.
+Ping algorithm is based on [ipcalc.go GigHubGist from Kota Kanbe](https://gist.github.com/kotakanbe/d3059af990252ba89a82)

 It's used in the [snap framework](http://github.com:intelsdi-x/snap).